robertsbd/benjamin-data/_posts/2025-01-18-my-business-stack.md

 [Send me a message](https://www.gamma-data.co.uk#contact)

 ### Bookkeeping
 For accounting, I rely on [GnuCash](https://gnucash.org), a free and Open Source solution.
 While its interface is dated, it’s more than sufficient for my needs.
 It handles everything from invoicing to managing Accounts Payable/Receivable, generating Profit and Loss statements, and monitoring cash flow.
 What more can I possibly need.
-Although many people swear by the big online tools, there cost doesn't seem justified having tried them out.
+Although many people swear by the big online tools, their cost doesn't seem justified having tried them out.

 ### Computer Operating Systems
 My primary operating system is Linux, specifically the Fedora distribution.
 I previously used Arch Linux but, for a daily driver, I need to not be living in configuration files to keep the system running.
 I will however still be running Arch on my non-core systems, as it is fun!